People

 Principal Investigator

 Canan Karatekin is an associate professor at the Institute of Child Development.
 She has a BA in Psychology from Harvard College, and a Ph.D. in Clinical Psychology from UCLA.
 She studied cognitive impairments in children with youth-onset psychosis or ADHD for many years.
 However, in 5/2011, she decided to shift her research focus to the child welfare system and later broadened her area to adverse childhood experiences (ACEs).
-In recent years, she has broadened her interests even more, to structural determinants of health and health inequities, and to the forces in society that shape those determinants.
+In recent years, she has broadened her interests even more, to social and structural determinants of health and health inequities as they related to ACEs and other dimensions of children's wellbeing.

 Others in the research group include...